celiapdg/events-app/README.md

+## 💠 16 - 03 - 2021 UPDATE 💠
+ACNH Board has been deployed on Heroku.
+You can now [visit it here](https://acnhboard.herokuapp.com/home).
+Remember that Heroku puts the servers to sleep and it will take 1-2 minutes to be ready.
+You can create your own account or log in as:
+* username: user
+* password: user

+since I've created some examples to help you understand how the site works!

 # events-app

 Hi everybody!! and welcome to ACNH Board.
 This is a safe portal where you can publish any event taking place in your island, so other people can join you!
 It's a great opportunity to meet new people and make new friends, don't you think?